 It’s a good idea to meet with your health professional before you leave your home country and get a picture of your child’s current and future needs.
 In Italy, the parent is expected to anticipate and locate the medical and educational services their child will require, so it’s best to be prepared.

 The situation in Italy for children with special needs

 The primary challenge for parents of children with special needs is navigating the language barrier.
-With no one centralised body representing the interests or rights of children with special needs across Italy, it’s hard to find information online in Italian, and near impossible in English.
+With no one centralised body representing the interests or rights of children with special needs across Italy, it’s hard to find information online in Italian and nearly impossible in English.

-To make matters more complicated, the laws that protect children with special needs are supplemented by regional and state provisions that regulate the implementation of the relevant services.
-In other words, it’s up to the region you’re in to decide what services it will provide to children with particular challenges.
-And more importantly, what services are available free of charge.
+To complicate matters, the laws that protect children with special needs are supplemented by regional and state provisions that regulate the implementation of the relevant services.
+In other words, it’s up to the region you’re in to decide what services it will provide to children with particular challenges – and more importantly, what services are free of charge.

 It’s vital that you do your research before you move to Italy.
 Get a clear picture of how highly your new home values special needs services.
 In regions like Parma and Milan, you’re likely to find plenty of well-established service providers, while in rural areas and Southern Italy, the situation can be very different.